 - You can use frozen tilapia in this recipe!
 It’s a lot easier to find in many places, compared to fresh.
 Just be sure you let the fish thaw before cooking.

-- Look for fish fillets that are similar in size when you do your shopping.
+- Look for tilapia fillets that are similar in size when you do your shopping.
 This helps with quick, even cooking!

 - You’ll know the tilapia is done when it easily flakes at the thickest part of the fillet and loses its translucent appearance.
 You can also use a meat thermometer to check for an internal temperature of 145°F.

-Wondering what to serve with your tilapia skillet?
-Thankfully this quick main course meal pairs seamlessly with many sides.
+Wondering what to serve with your tilapia recipe?
+Thankfully, this quick main course meal pairs seamlessly with many sides.

 - Make a quick veggie side!
-Roasted cauliflower, garlic butter green beans, air fryer brussels sprouts or air fryer asparagus would all be tasty.
+Garlic butter green beans, air fryer brussels sprouts, or air fryer asparagus would all be tasty.

 Substitute another kind of fish: This recipe would be great with either cod or halibut, both are white fish with a similar mild and sweet flavor profile.

-Use flavored diced tomatoes: Instead of plain, canned diced tomatoes use fire roasted or Italian flavored!
+Use flavored diced tomatoes: Instead of plain, canned diced tomatoes, use fire-roasted or Italian-flavored diced tomatoes!
 And if you’ve got some fresh tomatoes hanging around, feel free to dice them up and toss them in.

 Ingredients